-This exhibit traced the most important and influential pictorial images of whaling through four centuries.
+This exhibition traced the most important and influential pictorial images of whaling through four centuries.

 Needle/Work - Art, Craft, and Industry

-This exhibit examines the roles that such work played in the social, economic and cultural lives of New Bedford's men and women between the late 18th and early 20th centuries.
+This exhibition examined the roles that such work played in the social, economic and cultural lives of New Bedford's men and women between the late 18th and early 20th centuries.

 Industry and Nature Collide: Photographs of Modern Shore Whaling Stations